Bug-Out Bags and Get-Home Bags

 Q: What kind of tools and equipment should I include in my bug-out bag?

-A: Your bug-out bag should include tools and equipment that can help you with survival tasks such as starting a fire, building shelter, and preparing food.
-This may include a multi-tool, knife, paracord, duct tape, compass, and water filtration device.
+A: Pack tools for survival tasks such as starting a fire, building shelter, and preparing food.
+Examples include a multi-tool, knife, paracord, duct tape, compass, and water filtration device.

 Q: Can I include firearms in my bug-out bag?